CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### DHCP Relay for IPv4 in an EVPN Symmetric Environment with MLAG

-In EVPN symmetric environments with MLAG, enabling RFC 3527 support is required.
+In multi-tenant EVPN symmetric environments with MLAG, enabling RFC 3527 support is required.
 You can specify an interface such as the loopback or VRF interface for the gateway address.
 The specified interface must be reachable in the tenant VRF configured for DHCP relay and be assigned a unique IPv4 address.
 EVPN symmetric routing environments with an anycast gateway that reuses the same SVI IP address on multiple leaf switches require a unique IP address for the VRF interface and must include the layer 3 VNI for this VRF in the DHCP Relay configuration.

 The following example: